12traits/de_tech_challenge/README.md

 5. How did the average price paid (in EUR) relate to the average subjective well-being of my players by gender and by country?
 6. How many players do I have per country and how many of them were surveyed by 12traits?

+**Please push your solution to a new branch and initiate a pull request.**

 ## Data Sources
 All data files can be found in the folder `data/`.